-How to get into Boston University | All you need to know!
+How to get into Boston University | Ranking, eligibility, fees, & more!

 Research and Faculty

 Boston University is widely known as a private, non-profit, research university.
 The faculty at BU provides their expert opinion, comments, and analysis on a wide range of subjects.
 And the students often praise their professors for being accessible.

 Seven faculty members of BU have won the NAS awards for their research.
 Research is majorly carried out in fields such as Microbiology, Biotechnology, Physics, Medicine, etc and it continues to flourish due to generous grants and donations.